Deliver “Delight and Passion” to people

 It's important to visit the place where it's produced, even just once.

-Currently, the fair wood activities within the company have expanded to various initiatives, such as the "Wood Procurement Team" which is working to systematize fair wood procurement across the company, the "Five Senses Group" which is conducting demonstration experiments on the effect that wooden spaces have on people's minds, and the "Production Area Collaboration Team" which aims to deepen mutual understanding through interaction with production areas and create new value for wood together.
+Currently, the company's Fairwood activities have expanded into a variety of initiatives, including a "Wood Procurement Team" that systematizes fair timber procurement throughout the company, a "Five Senses Group" that conducts empirical experiments on how wooden spaces affect people's minds, and a "Regional Collaboration Team" that deepens mutual understanding through interaction with production areas and aims to create new value for wood together.
 Joint projects with other companies have also begun.

-Akiko Umeda, a planner who works on the "Production Area Collaboration Team," is one of the people who has been working on environmental issues within the company for a long time.
-She says that it was by chance that concrete exchanges with the Nishikawa lumber production area began with the "Fair Wood Support Declaration."
+Akiko Umeda, a planner working in one of these "production area collaboration teams," is one of the people who have been working on environmental issues within the company from an early stage.
+She says that the concrete exchange with the production area of Nishikawa timber began by chance, against the backdrop of the "Fairwood Support Declaration."

 "Around the time the company made its declaration of support for Fairwood, there was a special exhibition and, as a planner, I wanted to try proposing local trees.
 However, I had no knowledge of wood, so I consulted with Fairwood Partners, a joint venture run by environmental groups, and they introduced me to Sorin, who said, 'Nishikawa lumber is a good choice.'